Help is here

 - North East Lincolnshire Council COVID-19 fraud and scams information for local residents

 - Talk to the person you care for so they are aware of fraud and scams and how to avoid them.
 Find tips, tools and fraud prevention guidance from Citizens Advice North East Lincolnshire

 - You can report fraud with Crime Stoppers

 There are many people who, like you, care for others sharing their stories and offering support online.
 You don’t have to join in conversations, but it might help to see what other people are sharing.

-- The Carers’ Forum comprises a group of existing and former Carers, representing Carers’ interests; this group acts as an independent voice for Carers across North East Lincolnshire and has a key role in the planning and development of local services and the promotion of Carers’ issues, rights and involvement
+- The Carers’ Support Service comprises a group of existing and former Carers, representing Carers’ interests; this group acts as an independent voice for Carers across North East Lincolnshire and has a key role in the planning and development of local services and the promotion of Carers’ issues, rights and involvement

 - North East Lincolnshire Carers’ Partnership group is the local lead strategic group focusing on Carers’ issues.
 The group is made up of statutory organisations, local providers, voluntary organisations and Carers’ Forum representatives